 Once you get approved to begin working, you’ll probably be pretty slow at the whole process, which means you’ll be lucky to earn more than $3 or $4 an hour.
 And then there’s the waiting game again with shipping stuff back and forth and also the likelihood that you won’t get paid for every piece you send in because some won’t be up to standard.

-I guess the bottom line here is that I don’t like to see people lose money on stuff like this when they don’t have it to start with (otherwise why would they need a job) and when the work is not really what it’s cracked up to be.
+The bottom line here is I don’t like to see people lose money when they don’t have it to lose.

 Some People Are Doing This And Making Money